sori424/runLLM/README.md

 **Alpa**

-Let's move on to the next step.
-[Alpa package](https://alpa.ai/tutorials/opt_serving.html) will allow you to use LLM for inference.
+For the OPT175b model, I used [Alpa package](https://alpa.ai/tutorials/opt_serving.html) which will allow you to use LLM for inference.

-* Designed for large models: Cannot fit the model into a single GPU?
-Not a problem, Alpa is designed for training and serving big models like GPT-3.

-* Support commodity hardware: With Alpa, you can serve OPT-175B using your in-house GPU cluster, without needing the latest generations of A100 80GB GPUs nor fancy InfiniBand connections – no hardware constraints!

-* Flexible parallelism strategies: Alpa will automatically figure out the appropriate model-parallel strategies based on your cluster setup and your model architecture.

 ### Install Alpa Prerequisites